ir-regular/julius/README.md

 **Julius is currently a Mac-only utility.**

-`julius.py -w wordlist.csv -p 500`
+`python julius.py -p 1000 -f sample/phrases.csv`

-### Flags
+### Command syntax

-`-w` the location of a wordlist file, with a phrase per line
+`-f` required: the location of a phrase list file, with a phrase per line

-`-p` the length of pauses between phrases, in milliseconds
+`-p` optional: the length of pauses between phrases, in milliseconds (default 1000)

 ## Rationale